UPDATE: Ordinance Adopted

 - The sponsoring agency shall self police and self manage its residents and shall

-prohibit alcohol, drugs, weapons, fighting, and abuse of any kind, littering or
+prohibit alcohol, illegal drugs, fighting, and abuse of any kind, littering or

 disturbing neighbors while located on the property.